-We purchase raw materials for our segments, including but not limited to, cement, aggregate, concrete, liquid asphalt, lumber, steel, diesel and gasoline fuel, natural gas and propane from numerous sources.
-The price and availability of raw materials may vary from year to year due to fluctuations in market conditions and production capacities.
+We procure raw materials essential for the operation of our segments, such as, cement, aggregate, concrete, liquid asphalt, lumber, steel, and fuels, including diesel, gasoline, natural gas and propane, from a broad network of sources.
+Fluctuations in the price and availability of these raw materials may vary over time due to changes in market conditions and production capacities.